-D.C.'s Gentrifying Neighborhoods A Careful Mix Of Newcomers And Old-Timers
+Old Confronts New In A Gentrifying D.C.
+Neighborhood

 "They decided to take advantage of the once-in-a-lifetime wealth creation opportunity and sold their family homes and moved to the suburbs," he said.
 "Grandpa and Grandma were no longer having to climb up several flights of stairs and they have a college fund for the grandkids."

-While exploding home prices can generate windfalls for longtime owners who decide to say, the upward direction of the housing market has also generated concerns about the availability of affordable housing in neighborhoods like Shaw.
+While exploding home prices can generate windfalls for longtime owners who decide to sell, the upward direction of the housing market has also generated concerns about the availability of affordable housing in neighborhoods like Shaw.
 Even if longtime homeowners or renters aren't displaced, the trend certainly constricts who is able to move in.

 Despite initiatives to preserve housing for low- and middle-income residents, census data from the neighborhood points to a period of major demographic change.